Brand Names: Mycasone, Myco Biotic II, Mycogen II, Mycolog-II, Mycomar, Myco-Triacet II, Mytrex, N.T.A., Nyst-Olone II, Tri-Statin II

 Do not take by mouth.
 This medicine is for use only on the skin.

-Wash your hands before and after using nystatin and triamcinolone topical, unless you are using the medicine to treat the skin on your hands.
+Wash your hands before and after using nystatin and triamcinolone, unless you are using this medicine to treat the skin on your hands.

 Call your doctor if your skin condition does not improve after 25 days of treatment, or if it gets worse while using this medicine.